discord-math/bot/README.md

 ### `roles_review`

 A review system for role requests.
-When a role is requested via `roles_dialog`, the user is prompted to answer some questions, and the answers are posted in a review channel, where members of the channel can vote to approve or reject the application.
-A chosen role can veto-approve or veto-reject an application.
+When a role is requested via `roles_dialog`, the user is prompted to answer some questions, and the answers are posted in a review channel, where members of the channel matching the `review_can_vote` action can vote to approve or reject the application.
+Members matching the `review_can_veto` action can veto-approve or veto-reject an application.

 Commands:
 - `review_reset <user> <role>` -- when a user's application is denied, they are not allowed to submit another until this command is invoked on them.